Polyjet 3D Printing Explained

 These include:

 Standard resins: Standard resins are the most common type of photopolymer resin.
-They are available in various colors and have a smooth surface finish.
+They are available in various colours and have a smooth surface finish.

 Flexible resins: Flexible resins are bendable and rubber-like, making them suitable for prototyping and testing flexible parts.

-Bio-compatible resins: Bio-compatible resins are designed for use in medical applications, such as dental and orthopedic devices
+Bio-compatible resins: Bio-compatible resins are designed for use in medical applications, such as dental and orthopaedic devices

 When deciding on a manufacturing technology for your part, it’s essential to consider the specific benefits of each technology.
 Here’s how PolyJet compares to some of the most popular 3D printing technologies.